ofiscal/tax.co/markdown/some-income-and-tax-definitions.md

         "tax, income, ganancia ocasional",
         "tax, income, gmf", ]

+Meanwhile the denominator of equation 1 is

+    net labor income
+    + capital income
+    + dividends
+    + payroll contributions
+    + pension income

-But anyway, our definition of labor income is, roughly, a sum of these values, after appropriate massaging of each one:
+Our definition of "income, labor" is, roughly, a sum of these values, after appropriate massaging of each one.
+Note that some of these are the peso values of in-kind income.

     income_labor = [
         ("P6500", 0, "income, month : labor : formal employment", 0)